Naomi Boretz

-Naomi Boretz (born 1935) is an American artist.
+Naomi Boretz (1935 – June 16, 2023) was an American artist.
+Boretz died on June 16, 2023.

 Education

 Boretz received a Bachelor's degree from Brooklyn College in 1957.
 In 1971 she earned an MFA degree in studio art from the City University of New York, followed by Master's degree in art history from Rutgers University.

 Collections

 Her work is included in the permanent collections of the Smithsonian American Art Museum the Metropolitan Museum of Art and the Whitney Museum of American Art.